Learn about your potential legal remedies after a car accident if you suffer from headaches or migraines, two very different but serious injuries

 Your auto No Fault insurance benefits will include reimbursement of medical care and mileage related to the crash, wage loss for the time you missed from work, and nursing services and help around the house.
 It’s important to note that any concern over “objective manifestation” applies only to the third-party tort case for injuries and pain and suffering under Michigan law, not to a person’s ability to collect first-party (PIP, or Personal Injury Protection) No Fault benefits.

-Feel free to call our attorneys at (800) 777-0028 if you have more questions about your migraines and your potential legal remedies.
+Feel free to call our attorneys at (800) 777-0028 if you have more questions about your headaches and migraines and your potential legal remedies.
 We’re here to help, and there’s absolutely no charge for us to review your circumstances.